Afudu/P7_OpenClassroom/README.md

    - [Screenshots](#screenshots)

 ## Summary
-This project consists of designing for a client, **AlgoInvest&Trade**, a memory-efficient algorithm that reads the information about shares from a file, then suggest a list of the most profit-yielding ones within the constraints.
+This project consists of designing a memory-efficient algorithm for **AlgoInvest&Trade**.
+The goal is to process share data from a file and suggest a list of the most profitable shares to invest in while adhering to predefined constraints.

+This problem tackled here is a variation of the **01 Knapsack Problem**.

 ## Constraints
+The algorithm operates under the following constraints:
 - Each share can only be bought once.
 - A fraction of a share cannot be bought.
 - Maximum amount to spend is: 500 euros.
-This problem is known as the 01 knapsack problem.

 ## Technologies Used
 - **Programming Languages:** Python
 - **Libraries:** Csv, itertools, time.
-- **Database:** Data read from text files.
+- **Data Source:** Share data stored in text files.

 ## Project Tasks
-We will approach the resolution of the problem in 3 parts:
+The resolution of the problem is splited into three parts:

-- **Part1: Bruteforce solution** for a list of 20 shares, we create a brute-force solution will try out all the different combinations of shares then return the combination with the highest profit within the constraints.
+- **Part1: A Bruteforce solution:** For a list of 20 shares, a brute-force solution is implemented to evaluate all possiblecombinations.
+It identifies the most profitable within the budget constraints.

-- **Part2: Optimized solution for 20 shares** Creation of an optimized version of the brute-force solution capable of returning the same results for the list of 20 shares in less than one second.
+- **Part2: An Optimized solution for a list of 20 shares:** An optimized version of the brute-force is developed to achieve the same results under one second.

-- **Part3: Optimized solution for 1000 shares** We test the optimized solution on past datasets with 1000 shares and compare the results.
+- **Part3: An Optimized solution for 1000 shares** The optimized algorithm is tested on a dataset of 1000 shares to validate its performance and efficiency.

 ## Local Development